lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 Source: *[Forte Labs blog](https://fortelabs.com/blog/p-a-r-a-ii-operations-manual/)*

+A quote from the book clearly summarizes PARA's design difference from Jonny Decimal:
+> PARA isn’t a filing system; it’s a production system .

+PARA immediately fixed my issues with Johnny Decimal.

 1. It reduced the mental burden for adding anything new.
 I just need to determine if a new thing belongs to *projects*, *areas*, or *resources*, add a folder, and get started.
-If necessary, it can always be tidied up later.
+Only when necessary, it can be tidied up later.

 1. Any completed activity can be thrown in *Archive* without bothering about it.
-If anything is necessary in the future, it can be easily found with the built-in search.
+If anything is necessary in the future, it can be easily with an automatic search.

-Johnny decimal starts with a different design decision of providing a stable structure for a group of people, which doesn't fit my workflow as good as PARA.

 ## Merging PARA with Johnny Decimal